mamihretu/Django-React-Websites/README.md

 Web-server
 -----

-A toy implementation of a python based webserver
+A list of full stack websites implemented in django backend and react frontend

 Libraries used